VT-27 holds change of command ceremony

 |Downloads:

-This work, VT-27 holds change of command ceremony [Image 2 of 2], by Anne Owens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VT-27 holds change of command ceremony, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT